Introduction to DDD Lite: When microservices in Go are not enough

 If things like DevOps and CI/CD are not obvious to you, you can start with these books: The Phoenix Project and The DevOps Handbook.

-What Accelerate tells us about top-performing teams?
+What does Accelerate tell us about top-performing teams?

 We found that high performance is possible with all kinds of systems, provided that systems and the teams that build and maintain them—are loosely coupled.